HVAC Tips For New Homeowners

 Be proactive with maintenance inspections of your unit(s).
 It’s recommended that you service your unit two times a year.
 This allows for better chances of discovering and correcting malfunctions.
 Generally homeowners schedule a maintenance appointment in the beginning of spring and fall.
 Why?
 Because these are the two seasons where you might engage the AC or heat.
 Spring is AC and Fall is furnace.

 Finally, general maintenance should include the following.
-But be sure to check with your technician on what he/she will be performing.
+But be sure to check with your technician on what they will be performing.

 • Flushing coils